uveic/amora/README.md

-Amora: simple web framework to develop web applications built with modern PHP
+Framework to develop web applications
 =============================================================================

-ToDo
+Amora is a framework written in PHP 8.1 to develop web applications with a focus on simplicity and performance.
+It is highly customizable, written in a modular way, so that it can be easily extended to support new features.
+It is highly influenced by functional programming principles.

+It comes with a photo-blog CMS out of the box.

-Amora is the translation for blackberry in [Galician](https://en.wikipedia.org/wiki/Galician_language) ([Amora in Galician Wikipedia](https://gl.wikipedia.org/wiki/Amora)).
+Amora is the translation for blackberry in [Galician](https://en.wikipedia.org/wiki/Galician_language).

-## Why use Amora?

-ToDo
+## How it works?

+There are four main folders: [Core](/Core), where the core files and functionality lives; [App](/App), the place to write your application code and extend the functionality without affecting the core; [public](/public), where the static files (CSS, images and javascript) and `index.php` live and [view](/view), where the templates live.

+It is a work in progress.
+If you have any questions, please do not hesitate to contact me.

-## Steps to get a development machine up and running (only for Mac)
+## Steps to get a development machine up and running

-1. Install PHP: `brew install php`.
-Make sure you have at least PHP 8.0. `php -v` to check that PHP is running and the version.
+1. Install the latest version of PHP.
+Linux: `sudo apt-get install php8.1`, Mac: `brew install php`.
+Make sure you have at least PHP 8.1.
+Once the installation has finished run `php -v` to check that PHP is running and the version.
-2. Install MySql: `brew install mysql`.
+2. Install the latest version of MySql.
+Linux: `sudo apt-get install mysql-server`, Mac: `brew install mysql`.
+Make sure you have at least MySQL 8.0.
+Once the installation has finished run `mysql -V` (or `/usr/local/mysql/bin/mysql -V` in some cases) to check that MySQL is running and the version.
-3. Install Composer (a dependency manager for PHP, similar to `npm` or `yarn`).
+3. Install [Composer](https://getcomposer.org/) (a dependency manager for PHP, similar to `npm`, `yarn`, `cargo`, ...).
 Follow the instructions here: [getcomposer.org](https://getcomposer.org/)
-4. Clone this repository.
+4. Clone this repository: `git clone git@github.com:uveic/amora.git`
 5. Run composer: go to the root folder and run `composer install`.
 It will create a new `vendor` folder and install all required dependencies.
-6. Create a databases: run this in a terminal: `mysql -u root -p`, it will ask for the password for `root`.
-Then run this to create the databases: `CREATE database amora_core;CREATE database amora_mailer;CREATE database amora_action;`
+6. Create databases: `mysql -u root -p`, it will ask for the password for `root`.
+Then run this command to create the databases: `CREATE database amora_core;CREATE database amora_mailer;CREATE database amora_action;`
-7. Go to `amora/config/default.php` and update the value for `mediaBaseDir` with the right path to your code folder.
+7. Go to `amora/Core/config/default.php` and update the value for `mediaBaseDir` with the right path to your code folder.
 Do the same for the DB parameters (`db` field).
-8. Run the database migrations: `/path-to-your-code-folder/amora/Core/Bin/core_migrate_db.php migrate`
+8. Run the database migrations: `/path-to-your-code-folder/amora/Core/Bin/devops/migrate.sh`
-9. Sync lookup tables: `/path-to-your-code-folder/amora/Core/Bin/core_sync_lookup_tables.php`
-10. Create a new user: `/path-to-your-code-folder/amora/Core/Bin/core_create_admin_user.php --email=you@domain.com --user=username --password=password`
+9. Create a new user: `/path-to-your-code-folder/amora/Core/Bin/core_create_admin_user.php --email=you@domain.com --user=username --password=password`
-11. Initiate a PHP server for development: `php -S localhost:8888 -t /path-to-your-code-folder/amora/public`
+10. Initiate a PHP server for development: `php -S localhost:8888 -t /path-to-your-code-folder/amora/public`
-12. You're ready.
-Go to [http://localhost:8888](http://localhost:8888) (homepage) or [http://localhost:8888/admin](http://localhost:8888/admin) (Admin page).
-You should be able to login using the user/password created in step 10.
+11. You're ready.
+Go to the homepage ([http://localhost:8888](http://localhost:8888)) or admin dashboard ([http://localhost:8888/admin](http://localhost:8888/admin)).
+You should be able to login using the user/password created in step 9.

+## Why this project?

+It started as a personal project mainly because I wanted to build something that I could use as the base of some of my projects while I learned the intricates of frameworks and web development.

+## Known issues

+This software is largely untested, undocumented, and unoptimized.

+## License

+Licensed under the MIT License.
+See [LICENSE](/LICENSE) for more information.

+## Thanks

+If you find it useful, [say thanks buying me a beer 🍺](https://www.paypal.com/paypalme/uveic).